gridiron-zone/huddle/CONTRIBUTING.md

 We use [Go 1.14 Modules](https://github.com/golang/go/wiki/Modules) to manage dependency versions.

-The master branch of every Desmos repository should just build with `go get`, which means they should be kept up-to-date with their dependencies, so we can get away with telling people they can just `go get` our software.
+The master branch of every Huddle repository should just build with `go get`, which means they should be kept up-to-date with their dependencies, so we can get away with telling people they can just `go get` our software.